-- Difficulty concentrating
+- Difficulty sleeping.

-- Memory problems
+- Memory problems.

-- Ringing in the ears
+- Ringing in the ears (tinnitus).

 How To Treat Whiplash

 Exercise – try to keep your neck moving so that it doesn’t become too stiff.
 You might only be able to do this very gently at first before resting.
-If you get concerned about the pain or it becomes worse then go back to your GP.
+If you get concerned about the pain or it becomes worse, then go back to your GP.